skullbaselab/ljeng.github.io/projects.md

 ---
 ### [Index Fund Trading Algorithm](https://github.com/ljeng/trading-algo)

 I devised an index fund trading algorithm based on an improved version of the cyclically adjusted price-to-earnings ratio combined with the Kelly criterion.
-I discovered that using 6-year moving average of earnings yields more accurate predictions than using the standard 10 years.
-According to simulations that I ran, this algorithm beats the market by 63%.
+I discovered that using 18-year moving average of earnings yields more accurate predictions than using the standard 10 years.

 ---
 ### [*Titanic*: Machine Learning from Disaster](https://www.dropbox.com/sh/5hsq3c22vn3hm3h/AAARl9zrDcFKHgEvKAyayJrha)